15 Best WordPress Table Plugins Tested & Compared for 2026

 wpDataTables

-It supports importing data from Excel, CSV, Google Sheets, MySQL databases, XML, JSON, and more with auto-sync support.
-This makes it suitable for projects that rely on large or frequently updated datasets.
+You can create tables from Excel, CSV, Google Sheets, JSON, XML, APIs, MySQL databases, and other supported sources.
+This makes it suitable for reports, directories, financial data, statistics, and other large or frequently updated datasets.

 Key Features

-• Display WordPress posts, custom post types, and meta fields in tables
+• WordPress post, custom post type, and custom field tables

 What We Like Most